top of page

 Cookbooks

 Foodways, like language, are transmitted from generation to generation.
-Both face similar challenges in this transmission, such as assimilation and the imposed erasure of cultural identity.
-Due to this, written documentation of Jewish food becomes a key to its immortality.
+Both endure similar challenges in the process transmission, such as assimilation and the imposed erasure of cultural identity.
+Because of this, written documentation of Jewish food becomes a key to its long-term survival.

 A variety of social elements shape who is likely to write, publish, and read cookbooks.
-Historically with wealt the gendering of cooking, class distinctions in terms of who could publish cookbooks, the discourse around assimilation, and beliefs about the "right" way to be Jewish, writing about food is political.
-Whether a cookbook written in the 17th century or digital recipe collection developed in 2020, public-facing recipe compilations reveal the dynamism of Jewish food.
+Historically with the gendering of cooking, class distinctions in terms of who could publish cookbooks, the discourse around assimilation, and beliefs about the "right" way to be Jewish, writing about food has always been political.
+Whether a cookbook written in the 17th century or digital recipe collection developed in 2020, public-facing recipe compilations reveal deeper nuances of Jewish food.

 In addition to the step-by-step, writing about food whether sharing family memories or publishing op-eds about the state of Jewish food is just as important to preserving the liveliness of traditional food.